About arc42

 -

-MongoDB: database used by the WebApp and internal services to store persistent information.
+MongoDB: database used by the User Service to store persistent user information.

 4. Solution Strategy